timgit/pg-boss/docs/readme.md

   * **useSingletonQueue** boolean

-  When used in conjunction with singletonKey, only allows 1 job (within the same name) to be queued with the same singletonKey.
+    When used in conjunction with singletonKey, allows a max of 1 job to be queued.

+    >By default, there is no limit on the number of these jobs that may be active.
+However, this behavior may be modified by passing the [enforceSingletonQueueActiveLimit](#fetch) option.

   ```js
   boss.send('my-job', {}, {singletonKey: '123', useSingletonQueue: true}) // resolves a jobId